-Applying fertilizers at the wrong timing might result in nutrient losses, waste of fertilizer and even damage to the crop.
-The mechanisms by which losses occur depend on the properties of the nutrient and its reactions with the surroundings and will be discussed further in this article.
+Applying fertilizers at the wrong time may result in nutrient losses, a waste of fertilizer and even damage to the crop.
+The mechanisms by which losses occur depend on the properties of the nutrient and its reactions with the surrounding environment – this will be discussed further on in this article.

 TIMING ACCORDING TO CROP PHENOLOGY

-Plants need different nutrient ratesand ratios at different growth stages.
-In order for the nutrients to be available when the plant needs them, fertilizers should be applied at the right timing.
+Plants need different nutrient rates and ratios at different growth stages.
+In order for the nutrients to be available when the plant needs them, fertilizers should be applied at the right time.
 The optimum timing for fertilizer application is, therefore, determined by the Nutrient Uptake Pattern of the crop.
 For the same crop, each nutrient has an individual uptake pattern.

 Example of NPK uptake distribution